 Fortify Static Code Analyzer estimates the impact of a discovered vulnerability based on its type.
 The impact value is associated with the static analysis rule that defines the vulnerability.
-In this way, results can indicate that a category such as cross-site scripting has a higher impact than a category such as null pointer dereference.
+In this way,

 To compute the likelihood portion of the risk equation, Fortify Static Code Analyzer draws on values from the rules used for analysis, the analysis process itself, and from a human auditor (if an individual has reviewed the results.)
-The likelihood of a finding is computed by combining the accuracy of the rule likelihood = accuracy x confidence x probability
+The likelihood of a finding is computed by combining the accuracy of the rule and the confidence in the analysis with the probability that the vulnerability will be discovered and acted upon, as follows:

+likelihood = accuracy x confidence x probability